 The Freedom Clock answers the question your gut is actually asking: if I stopped earning tomorrow, how long could I keep living the life I want?
 The answer shows up in years and months, not dollars.
 It's on your desk every morning, without you opening anything.

 The main screen is intentionally simple, so you can read it in one glance.
+We call this your freedom time — a single number you'd otherwise need a FIRE spreadsheet or Bitcoin lifestyle calculator to compute.

 How long your savings could carry your chosen lifestyle, in human units.
 Not dollars.
 Not blocks.
 Time.